Zeanon/klipper/docs/G-Codes.md

 RESET will remove all pending runout_gcodes (if runout_distance is higher than 0) for a switch sensor and reset the states of a motion sensor while setting it to filament detected.
-ENABLE will trigger a reset of the sensor if set to 1 and the sensor previously was not enabled.
+ENABLE will trigger a reset if it changes the enabled state of the sensor.
 DETECTION_LENGTH will trigger a reset of the sensor of the detection length changes.